MicroEJ/docs/Trainings/tutorialOptimizeMemoryFootprint.rst

 The following configuration guidelines are recommended in order to minimize the size of the application:

 - Check MicroEJ Architecture and Packs versions and changelogs regularly.
 Latest versions may be more optimized.
-- Configure the Platform to use the :ref:`tiny <tinysandbox>` capability of the MicroEJ Core Engine.
+- Configure the Platform to use the :ref:`tiny <tinysandbox>` capability of the Core Engine.
 It reduces application code size by ~20%, provided that the application code size is lower than 256KB (resources excluded).
 - Disable unnecessary modules in the ``.platform`` file.
 For example, disable the ``Image PNG Decoder`` module if the application does not load PNG images at runtime.
 - Don't embed unnecessary :ref:`pixel conversion <display_pixel_conversion>` algorithms.
 This can save up to ~8KB of code size but it requires knowing the format of the resources used in the application.
 - Select your embedded C compilation toolchain with care, prefer one which will allow low ROM footprint with optimal performance.
 Check the compiler options: